A Masada Survivor’s Fate – Told through a Real Archaeological Find

-So pleased to share the following article with you about the archaeological find on which my historical novel, The Scroll – recently published in paperback by Menorah Books – is based.
+So pleased to share the following article with you about the archaeological find that is the basis for my historical novel, The Scroll – first published in paperback by Menorah Books and now in its second printing by The Toby Press.
 The article was first seen on the website Israel 365.

 “Two women and five children.”
 As a tour guide, I never fail to notice that no matter how tired and sunbaked my group may be at the end of their Masada visit, these five words perk them up.

 By that moment I have already shared the story leading up to the deaths of almost 1,000 rebel Jews at Masada in 73 CE.
 I have already told them that when we want to know what happened on that Judean Desert plateau in the wake of the Roman siege and its last blood-soaked chapter, there’s only the ancient historian Josephus to turn to.
 When I tell them about the two women and five children Josephus says survived, people always ask me: “What happened to them?”
 And I have to tell them the truth –Josephus says not one word about their fate.

 And so I resolved to discover my own answer to the mystery.
 It came to me because of the only other place where the name of the Masada fortress appears in antiquity: on a scroll – the one that gave my book its name – discovered in a Judean Desert cave in 1951.
 The content?
 Terms for the dissolution of the marriage of one Joseph and Miriam.
 The dateline?
 Masada.

 As committed as they were to fighting to the death for the cause of Jewish freedom, why in the world would they become so sidetracked by mere marital discord?